Naruru-Addon/Chair/README.md

 # chair addon

-You can sit on the stairs and half-block or the spot.
+You can sit on the stairs and slabs or the spot.

 this [download](https://github.com/Naruru-Addon/chair/releases)